lezhang7/lezhang7.github.io/_pages/about.md

 News and Updates
 ======
+- Our paper for zero-shot multimodal question answering got accepted into EMNLP2023 findings
 - One [paper](https://arxiv.org/abs/2306.08832) on fine-grained understanding has been selected as CVPR 2023 [O-DRUM workshop](https://asu-apg.github.io/odrum/) highlight!
 - Start graduate study at Mila!
 - Interned at Shanghai AI Lab from 2022/02-2022/09